 He kept trying to convert me to Christianity, to no avail.

 After I left that job, he tried to reach out to me.
 But I rebuffed his efforts, even though I like him, because I am repulsed by his political views.
-After all, he voted for politicians who lie frequently and promote destructive policies: giving even more money to the rich and the Pentagon; deregulating Wall Street; gutting the EPA and other regulatory agencies; under-funding the IRS so tax cheats aren’t audited; making it harder for minorities and poor people to vote; separating parents and children at the border; allowing billionaires to buy elections and set policy; denying climate science; favoring corporations over unions; making it easy to buy military-style guns and ammunition; etc, etc.
+After all, he voted for politicians who lie frequently and promote destructive policies: giving even more money to the rich and the Pentagon; deregulating Wall Street; gutting the EPA and other regulatory agencies; under-funding the IRS so tax cheats aren’t audited; making it harder for minorities and poor people to vote; separating parents and children at the border; allowing billionaires to buy elections and set policy; denying climate science; favoring corporations over unions; making it easy to buy military-style guns and ammunition; suppressing rights of women and gay people; etc, etc.

 Does my friend’s support for these politicians make him a sociopath too — “a sociopath-by-proxy”?
 I’m not sure.

 In fairness to my coworker and to other Republicans, many Trump voters disliked Trump and voted for him only because they thought Hillary was even worse.
-Still, Trump was so obviously corrupt, stupid, racist, crude, dishonest, and misogynistic.
+Still, Trump was obviously corrupt, stupid, racist, crude, dishonest, and misogynistic.
 Though I disliked Hillary’s hawkishness and her friendliness to Wall Street, she was clearly more qualified, more honest, and less destructive than Trump.
 The email scandal which Trump and others made such a big deal about was minor compared to all the scandals involving Trump.
 How is it possible for an intelligent, decent person to vote for Trump over Hillary?

 I know a progressive woman who became estranged from her sister because the sister joined the NRA in response to the Parkland shooting and the protests that followed from it.